KGerhardt/Recplot_3/README.md

 # Recplot_4
 Recruitment plot scripts designed to allow for the translation of multiple formats of reads into recruitment plots, to mass-generate recplots early in a project, and to generate interactive recruitment plots that allow for more thorough exploration of your data.

-Currently, this is not a package that can be downloaded and loaded into R with library(...).
+Currently, the recplot scripts are not packages that can be downloaded and loaded into R with library(...).
 That comes later.

-You will have to ensure that you have the following packages installed before anything else:

-data.table

-ggplot2

-shiny

-plotly

-enveomics.R

-and for faster generation of many plots, doParallel

 There are 3 scripts that are now involved here: